 27 July 2020 by David Warne

-As travel restrictions are eased, the UK government has announced that travel is now permitted between the UK and a number of international destinations.
+Travel is permitted between the UK and a number of international destinations.

 It is important to note, however, that while the UK government is allowing travel to these places, the destination country may still have mandatory quarantine or other restrictions in place.
 Please check before you travel.

-If a destination does not appear on the list, then the Foreign & Commonwealth Office (FCO) advice against non-essential travel remains.
-It is important to note that FCO advice is issued in relation to imminent travel (which typically means holidays departing in the next two weeks) and it is too early to say that your holiday can't go ahead as planned if you are booked to travel further ahead.
+If a destination does not appear on the list, then the Foreign, Commonwealth and Development Office (FCDO) advice against non-essential travel remains.
+It is important to note that FCDO advice is issued in relation to imminent travel (which typically means holidays departing in the next two weeks) and it is too early to say that your holiday can't go ahead as planned if you are booked to travel further ahead.

 If you are travelling due to travel to a country that does not appear on the 'safe travel' list, we are prioritising clients with holidays departing imminently.
 In these instances, we will continue to contact clients in departure-date order and ask for your patience.